apache/ignite-3/modules/table/tech-notes/rebalance.md

 ```

 Failover helpers (detailed failover scenarious must be developed in future)
-- `onLeaderChanged()` - must be executed from the new leader when raft group changes the leader.
+- `onLeaderElected()` - must be executed from the new leader when raft group elected the new leader.
 Maybe we actually need to also check if a new lease is received.
 - `onChangePeersError()` - must be executed when any errors during changePeers occurred.
-- `onChangePeersCommitted(peers -> closure)` - must be executed with the list of new peers when changePeers has successfully done.
+- `onChangePeersCommitted(peers)` - must be executed with the list of new peers when changePeers has successfully done.

 At the moment, this set of listeners seems to enough for restart rebalance and/or notify node's failover mechanism about fatal issues.
 Failover scenarios will be explained with more details during first phase of implementation.